 • Temporary residents and tourists can purchase travel insurance to cover emergency medical expenses while in Canada.

 • The cost of private medical insurance varies based on factors such as age, health status, and the extent of coverage.
-It’s essential to shop around and compare plans to find the best fit.
+For example, plans can start as low as C$61 per month for a 25-year-old and can range up to C$348 per month for a 75-year-old.
+Shopping around and comparing plans is essential to find the best fit.

-• Private insurance offers peace of mind, ensuring that expats have access to a wider range of healthcare services and avoiding unexpected out-of-pocket expenses.
+• Private insurance offers peace of mind, ensuring expats can access a broader range of healthcare services and avoid unexpected out-of-pocket expenses.

 Expats in Canada should carefully assess their healthcare needs, research available plans, and consider extra health insurance to complement the country’s healthcare system and ensure comprehensive coverage for their medical needs.